Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 This means lots of things we call codes are ciphers!

-#### Morse 'code'
+#### Morse 'code' (actually a cipher)
-Press down and make a buzz, using the translation table you can transmit messages.
+Press down on the morse code clicker (which should be connected to the buzzer) and make a buzz, using the morse code translation table you can transmit messages.
 Get one person to transmit and the others to try and transcribe the message.
 Most competent transmitters can manage 40 words per minute and the record is 75.2wpm.
-As words and characters have different lengths this is just an average though.
+However as words and characters have different lengths this is just an average!

 #### Semaphore
 Display the flags in the patterns for each letter.
 Similarly to Morse one group transmits and one transcribes.
-It was used pre-telegraph and Morse code to transmit messages long distance, using towers and spyglasses to relay messages faster than horse and rider.
-You can easily split the groups with one transmitting Morse and receiving semaphore and vice versa.
+Semaphore was used pre-telegraph and Morse code to transmit messages long distance, using towers and spyglasses to relay messages faster than horse and rider.
+You can easily split the groups into two, with one group transmitting Morse and receiving semaphore, and vice versa.

 #### Paper Telephones and Envelopes
 These phones allow you to communicate like a telephone, it works by vibrating the string to transmit.
-If you loop on the third cup there's now an eves dropper (a wire tap).
-This transmission is not secure due to this.
+If you loop on the third cup to the first two, there's now an eavesdropper (a wire tap)!!.
+Therefore you can see that this transmission is not secure.

 Similarly if two people pass envelopes between a third postman they can communicate.
-However the postman can open letters, or even just change them.
+However the postman can open and read letters, or even change them completely.
+This isn't a secure transmission either.

-We can think about what properties we want when sending messages there are a few contenders.
+We can think about what properties we want when sending messages - there are a few contenders:

 Confidentiality - only the person meant to receive the message does.